ReviewMyContract.aiReview My Contract

 Category 2: LOI as Binding Obligation to Close (Rare but Dangerous).
 The category where the most expensive litigation occurs.
 When: (a) the LOI states all material terms with specificity; (b) the LOI explicitly says the parties intend to be bound; (c) the parties' conduct is consistent with having made a final agreement (press releases, financial filings, performance of closing preparatory steps); and (d) the only remaining step is documentation — courts have found a binding obligation to close.
 The remedy in this category is full expectation damages — the value of the bargained-for transaction that the defendant deprived the plaintiff of.
 This is how Pennzoil recovered billions from Texaco.

 The Specific Performance Question.
 Specific performance — ordering a party to close a transaction — is an extraordinary equitable remedy.
 Courts generally will not order specific performance of a non-binding LOI.
 For Category 2 LOIs (where the court finds a binding obligation to close), specific performance is theoretically available but courts typically award damages instead in commercial transactions, because forcing an unwilling party into a complex business relationship rarely produces a good outcome for either side.
 The exception is real estate — courts routinely award specific performance of real property purchase agreements because each parcel of land is unique.
-If your LOI involves the purchase of real property and the seller later refuses to proceed, specific performance may be your most effective remedy.

 What to Do